Privacy Policy

 - Time zone, preferred language

-- Wi-Fi information (SSID/MAC, only if OS allows)
+- Wi-Fi information (SSID/MAC, only if permitted by the OS)

 - Mobile network information (network operator, MNC)